 I would set aside at least two hours here to really get to explore and enjoy the sights without having to rush.

 After about one hour of tea history and tasting, our driver convinced us that we should finish the day with sunset at the huge Buddha statue overlooking central Kandy.
 I’m so glad he did!
-The panoramic view from the top is just incredible.
-Keep in mind that you ladies will have to cover your knees and shoulders, the entrance fee includes a sarong if you need it.
+The panoramic view from the top is just incredible, definitely one of the best places to visit in Kandy.

 It’s a great little physical workout to climb to the top of the hill.
 I have to say I felt a little lazy when we whizzed by all the hikers in our tuk-tuk.
-But then again we got to enjoy the views sweat free, as it still was quite hot out even at sunset.
-Once inside you’ll be encouraged by an older man to make a donation.
-By encouraged I mean he’ll yell “miss, miss” until you give in, while smiling of course.
-Don’t worry, a small amount will do just fine.
+But then again we got to enjoy the views sweat-free, as it still was quite hot out even at sunset.

 One of the coolest things about this spot is that you can actually climb the stairs going up the back of the statue for an even better view of the city.

-The tuk-tuk driver dropped us off by the lake in town, a man-made lake dating back to 1807.
-Next to it is the Temple of the Tooth or Sri Dalada Maligawa, famous for being the home of one of Buddha’s teeth.
+The Temple of the Sacred Tooth Relic, or Sri Dalada Maligawa, is famous for being the home of one of Buddha’s teeth.
 The temple is housed within the royal palace complex along with numerous other museums and temples.

 Unfortunately, the temple was closed to the public due to some kind of ceremony, so we didn’t get to look inside.
 Apparently, it gets super crowded in there, and you’ll need some serious moves to actually get to see the casket.
 Yes, that’s right you won’t be able to see the actual tooth.
 It’s kept in a gold casket shaped like a dagoba (stupa), which contains a series of six dagoba caskets of diminishing size.